Shambhala Training Level I: The Art of Being Human

 The Friday night talk is FREE and open to the public.
 Please feel welcome to attend (you do not need to register in advance).
 Registration at the door for Saturday will depend on availability.

-A highly recommended conjoined program is Meditation in Everyday Life, a 5 week course further exploring the practice of meditation and how to integrate mindfulness on a kitchen sink level.
-It's offered Fall 2019 at SMCD on Tuesday evenings starting Oct 8th.
+A highly recommended sister program is Contentment in Everyday Life, a 5 week course further exploring the practice of meditation and how to integrate mindfulness on a kitchen sink level.
+It will be offered on Tuesday evenings starting January 21st.

 If you have any questions, please contact us at [email protected].
 You may learn more about the entire Shambhala Training path here.